-- 7. International Accounting Standard 19 (IAS19) requires local authorities to recognise pension assets and liabilities within their accounts.
-The overall impact on the General Fund of the IAS 19 entries is neutral.
-The Net Cost of Services within the Comprehensive Income and Expenditure Statement includes current service costs and past service costs.
-Net Operating Expenditure includes the Council's share of the return on pension's assets and the net interest cost of the Council's liability due to under-funding. - 8.
-During the autumn of 2022 the Actuary undertook the latest 3-yearly review of the Pension scheme and costs; with the next review due in 2025/26.
-The Local Government Pension Scheme has been reviewed nationally to ensure it meets the objectives of being viable and acceptable to both employees and the employer. - As at 31 March 2023 the Council has a Pension Asset of £0.162million.
-9. This is significantly lower than the previous year (pension liability of £52.621 million).
+- 11. The effect of the asset ceiling has been determined by the actuary on the basis of the limitation on the Council's ability to recover the full economic benefit of its assets through reductions in future employer's contributions because of the minimum funding requirement imposed on it by the funding strategy for the Scheme.
+The Council is currently committed to paying contributions into the Pension Fund at a higher rate than that at which future service costs will be accrued.
+On these projections, the Council will be unable to reduce future contributions to recover the £162,000 net pension asset that would otherwise apply.
+It is important for Members to note that the adjustment to the pension position is made to better reflect the practical operation of the funding strategy.
+It does not indicate that the council has paid £162,000 into the pension fund that it will never benefit from. - 12.
+The pension liability of £2.19 million is a significantly improved position than the previous year (pension liability of £52.62 million).
 This is as a result of the actuary reducing life expectancy projections and an increase in interest rates affecting the discount rate for liabilities.
-The Actuary has estimated a net surplus on the funded liabilities within the Pension Fund as at 31 March 2023 of £162,000 (a pension asset), which compares to a deficit of £52.6 million as at 31 March 2022.
-The position is derived by calculating the pension assets and liabilities at 31 March 2023.
+The IAS19 position is derived by calculating the pension assets and liabilities at 31 March 2023.
 This large reduction in the pension liability for South Hams is mainly due to a change in financial assumptions (£56.1 million).
 This relates to an increase in the discount rate from 2.6% at 31 March 2022 to 4.8% at 31 March 2023.
 Accounting regulations prescribe that accounting valuations of pension liabilities should use a discount rate based on corporate bond yields.
-As interest rates have gone up, so have corporate bond yields and therefore the discount rate applied to our accounting liabilities. - 10.
+As interest rates have gone up, so have corporate bond yields and therefore the discount rate applied to our accounting liabilities. - 13.
 The Council's liability relating to the Devon County Council defined benefit pension scheme is included within the Balance Sheet and further details are shown in Note 35.
-The pension asset is a snap-shot valuation in time, based on assumptions.
-The true value is assessed on a triennial basis with contribution rates set to recover the balance over the longerterm.
+The pension liability is a snap-shot valuation in time, based on assumptions.
+The true value is assessed on a triennial basis with contribution rates set to recover the balance over the longer-term.

-11. The amount the Council contributes to the Pension Fund is re-assessed every three years; the most recent review was in the autumn of 2022 and took effect from April 2023.
+14. The amount the Council contributes to the Pension Fund is re-assessed every three years; the most recent review was in the autumn of 2022 and took effect from April 2023.
 The Council has adjusted its pension contributions in line with the Actuary's recommendations, which have been factored into the Medium Term Financial Strategy (MTFS).